ashanbrown/forbidigo/README.md

 # forbidigo

-forbidigo is a Go static analysis tool to forbidigo use of particular identifiers.
+`forbidigo` is a Go static analysis tool to forbidigo use of particular identifiers.

+`forbidigo` is recommended to be run as part of [golangci-lint](https://github.com/golangci/golangci-lint) where it can be controlled using file-based configuration and `//nolint` directives, but it can also be run as a standalone tool.

 ## Installation